 The minimum age that you can usually withdraw from a 401(k) without incurring an additional tax penalty of 10 percent is age 59 1/2, but there are certain exceptions to this rule.
 For example, if you are age 55 and have retired or been laid off, you can withdraw money from your 401(k) without paying a penalty as well.
 At age 65, withdrawals are allowed, but you do not have to withdraw from a 401(k) until you reach age 70 1/2, or retire from the company, whichever is later.

-At age 65, you can use your 401(k) funds that you withdraw for any reason that you desire, including building a home, without paying a tax penalty on the money, but you can't escape the income tax.
+At age 65, you can use your 401k to buy a home or for whatever reason that you desire, without paying a tax penalty on the money, but you can't escape the income tax.
 And remember: any large withdrawal might bump you into a higher income tax bracket for the year.
-For example, suppose you are married filing jointly, with a taxable income of $50,000, and you take $200,000 out of your 401(k) to build a house.
-With a taxable income of $250,000, you've moved from the 15 percent bracket to the 28 percent bracket, meaning that your 401(k) withdrawal is subject to a bigger tax bite than the rest of your income.
+For example, suppose you are married filing jointly for the 2017 tax year, with a taxable income of $50,000, and you take $200,000 out of your 401(k) to build a house.
+With a taxable income of $250,000, you've moved from the 15 percent tax bracket to the 33 percent bracket, meaning that your 401(k) withdrawal is subject to a bigger tax bite than the rest of your income.

 If you're 65 but planning to continue working for a few more years, a 401(k) loan might be an option.
 Many 401(k) plans allow you to borrow against your account, paying the money back over time, with interest.
 You pay the interest to yourself, and it is deposited into your 401(k) account with the payments.
 In addition, you pay no taxes on the loan amount as long as you keep making the payments and stay employed.
 If you leave employment, however, you must pay the loan back within 60 days, or pay taxes on the entire loan amount, as well as any additional penalties assessed.